 ObservedEvents is a list of events that the gateway detected and accumulated, either by the "accumulate", "accumulate according to digit map", or "notify" action.
 A single notification can report a list of events that will be reported in the order in which they were detected.
 The list can only contain persistent events and events that were requested in the RequestedEvents parameter of the triggering NotificationRequest.
 Events that were detected on a connection will include the name of that connection.
-The list will contain the events that were either accumulated (but not notified) or accumulated according to digit map (but no match yet), and the final event that triggered the notification or provided a final match in the digit map.
+The list will contain the events that were either accumulated (but not notified) or accumulated according to digit map.
 It should be noted that digits are added to the list of observed events as they are accumulated, irrespective of whether they are accumulated according to the digit map or not.
 For example, if a user enters the digits "1234" and some event E is accumulated between the digits "3" and "4" being entered, the list of observed events would be "1, 2, 3, E, 4".

 ReturnCode is a parameter returned by the gateway.
-It indicates the outcome of the command and consists of an integer number (see Section 4.5) optionally followed by commentary.
+It indicates the outcome of the command and consists of an integer number (see Section 7.5) optionally followed by commentary.

-4.3.3 CreateConnection
+7.3.3 CreateConnection